ribalba/distress-thermometer/README.md

 and then test it either in the browser or with the phonegap mobile app.
 You will have to have build the app before with `./node_modules/.bin/grunt builddev`

+## Hint

+We also publish a html version of the app under https://distress-thermometer.netlify.com/ This might have limited functionality but we will try to make it as functional as possible.

+## Build Server

+We are using the PhoneGap build service to build our app automatically.
+The newest version can be downloaded under https://build.phonegap.com/apps/3706225/share

 ## Self Build

 ### iOS